-Nowadays, this old tradition is still kept alive among the Kazakhs in Western Mongolia.
-Migrated to Mongolia during the Communist years, Kazakh people settled in the Bayan-Ulgii province in the 20th century.
-Finding peace in the extreme western part of Mongolia, Kazakhs were able to preserve their ancient tradition in the valleys of towering Altai Mountains.
+Nowadays, this old tradition is being kept alive among the Kazakhs who settled in Mongolia since 20th century.
+Finding peace in the western part of Mongolia, Kazakhs were able to preserve their ancient tradition in the valleys of towering Altai Mountains.

-Hunting foxes was one of the recourses of income for eagle trainers during the communist era.
-After the democratic revolution in 1990, eagle trainers had no restriction and as the number of participants increases, they were able to arrange a contest among eagle trainers and the hunter eagles, testing their training and hunting skills.
-Today, there are a number of Eagle Festivals are organized throughout a year.
-The biggest one is Golden Eagle Festival held in Bayan-Ulgii province during the first weekend of October which marks the opening of hunting season.
+Hunting foxes for its fur was one of the recourses of income for eagle trainers during the communist era.
+After the democratic revolution in 1990, eagle trainers had no restriction and as the number of eagle trainers increases, they were able to arrange a contest so-called Eagle Festival.
+Today, several eagle festivals are organized throughout a year to test both man and the eagle.
+The biggest one, Golden Eagle Festival, is held in Bayan-Ulgii province during the first weekend of October.
+The Golden Eagle Festival marks the opening of hunting season.

-As the tradition passed down from fathers to sons, hunting with a golden eagle is often practised among men.
+As the tradition passed down from fathers to sons, hunting with an eagle was often practised among men.
 Ironically, a passionate 13-year-old girl broke the rule and trained her very own eagle under her father’s sight.
-Apart from having a hard time to be accepted by the hunter society, she became the voice of gender equality.
-The Eagle Huntress film was made by her remarkable story.
-Getting stimulated by the brave girl, many young girls now practice this centuries-old tradition.
-Some of them even beat seasoned eagle hunters in the Eagle Hunter contests.
+She faced numerous challenges to be accepted by the hunter society.
+The story of a brave young girl drew international filmmaker’s attention.
+The Eagle Huntress movie, made by Asholpan’s remarkable story, shows 13 years old Kazakh girl’s voice for gender equality.
+Eventually, she was the first of many young girls who found a passion for practicing this manly tradition.
+Some of them even beat seasoned eagle hunters in the eagle hunter’s contests.